Comprehensive’s National Research Affiliations

 In order to provide patients the most progressive and effective cancer treatments, Comprehensive Cancer Centers expanded its clinical reach by partnering with some of the world’s most prominent research affiliations and oncology-specialized organizations.
 In 1995, Comprehensive physicians became part of The US Oncology Network, which is one of the nation’s largest networks of community-based oncology physicians dedicated to advancing cancer care in America.
 Comprehensive is also affiliated with the Community Clinical Oncology Program, which was established by the National Cancer Institute (NCI) to conduct NCI-supported clinical trials and introduce the newest clinical research findings and procedures to the local medical community.

 The US Oncology Network

-Comprehensive Cancer Centers of Nevada (CCCN) physicians are part of The US Oncology Network — one of America’s largest cancer-care services provider, with more than 1,100 physicians and 10,000 cancer professionals nationwide who share in the development of clinical research, public policy initiatives and innovative cancer care advancements.
+Comprehensive Cancer Centers physicians are part of The US Oncology Network — one of the nation’s largest networks of community-based oncology physicians dedicated to advancing cancer care in America.
+The service provider offers more than 1,000 physicians nationwide who share in the development of clinical research, public policy initiatives and innovative cancer care advancements.

 Community Clinical Oncology Program

 The Community Clinical Oncology Program (CCOP) was established by the National Cancer Institute (NCI) in 1983.
 Through this program, community physicians work with scientists conducting NCI-supported clinical trials.
 The CCOP introduces the newest clinical research findings and procedures to community settings.
-CCCN is affiliated with Nevada Cancer Research Foundation, which is a CCOP.
-Through this affiliation, CCCN oncologists are able to bring the latest cancer procedures and treatments to its patients.
+Comprehensive is affiliated with Nevada Cancer Research Foundation, which is a CCOP.
+Through this affiliation, Comprehensive Caner oncologists are able to bring the latest cancer procedures and treatments to its patients.